 The major cons are:

-- Intermittent source that is not available at night or under clouds, although new technology such as Concentrated Solar Power plants with molen salt storage as well as improving battery storage technology can help overcome this limitation.
+- Intermittent source that is not available at night or under clouds, although new technology such as Concentrated Solar Power plants with molen salt storage (Figure 4 - See OWOE: How can a solar power plant generate electricity at night?) as well as improving battery storage technology can help overcome this limitation.

 - Requires additional hardware (inverter) to convert DC to AC current for typical power uses.